LeoooKang/Leo-s-first-project/README.md

-# Leo-s-first-project
-This is my first project on GitHub.
+# Hello, this is a test repo!